frankiearzu/ExpressLRS/gyro_doc/README_GYRO.md

 In here, you can setup your RX/Gyro really quickly.
 Select your wing-type and tail-type, then execute.
 This will setup complely the model part of the gyro.
 It will do:

-1. Configure All options of the gyro.
+1. Configure All options of the gyro to the default Factory settings.
 1. Configure Ch Functions for the specified plane.
 1. Configure flight-mode switch on Ch9 to have a 3-pos switch:  Off, Rate, Level
 1. Configure Master gain on Ch10.
 1. The only thing missing will be to turn the Gyro ON, do calibration, and validate that the gyro moves the surfaces correctly

+<b>NOTE: Current LUA only refreshes the current page.
+All other pages will have the previous values.
+Since Quick-Setup changes every setting in the RX, please restart the LUA script to make sure all the values/screens are refreshed.</b>

 ####  F=Mode Switch Settings